Acupressure Points Chart – Acupressure Points for Self-Treatment

 Tips to Relieve Foot Pain:

-Coconut Oil – takes three teaspoons of the oil in your palm, massage the affected foot, and put on a sock to seal the oil.
+Coconut Oil – take three teaspoons of the oil in your palm, massage the affected foot, and put on a sock to seal the oil.
 You can do this once a day.
 The fact is that coconut oil is one of the best natural options to treat foot pain.

-Epson Salts – place your feet for up to 15 minutes in a bowl of hot water mixed with a cup of Epson salts.
-You can do this on a daily basis to treat aching feet.
-Epson salt contains magnesium sulfate that works as an anti-inflammatory and soothes the pain.
+Epsom Salts – Place your feet in a bowl of hot water mixed with a cup of Epsom Salts.
+For up to 15 minutes, you can do this daily to treat aching feet.
+Epsom salt contains magnesium sulfate, which works as an anti-inflammatory and soothes pain.

 Menstrual Cramps